-If you, or any of the witnesses have the registration number of the car that caused the accident, we will be able to carry out a search and trace the details of the car driver and their insurers.
+If you, or any witnesses to your pedestrian accident have the registration of the vehicle driver, PR Scully will be able to carry out a search and trace the details of the driver and the insurers.

-What if the driver left the scene of the accident and I haven’t kept the details?
+What if the driver left the scene of the accident and I haven’t kept their details?

-If the Police did not attend at the scene of the accident, you should report it to them as soon as possible.
+If the Police did not attend the scene of the accident, you should report it to them as soon as possible.
+Especially if you were hit by a car in a hit and run.
 Even if the driver cannot be traced, there are still accident claim options that we can pursue on your behalf.
-The Motor Insurers Bureau is an organisation that will meet accident claims against untraced drivers as long as they are satisfied that the accident has taken place as you describe.
+The Motor Insurers Bureau is an organisation that will meet accident claims against untraced drivers as long as they are satisfied your pedestrian accident claim has taken place as you describe.

-What happens if I cannot work because I am injured?
+What happens if I cannot work because of my injuries?

-What happens if I need medical treatment, but cannot afford to pay for it?
+What happens if I need medical treatment but cannot pay for it?

 Once they have met with you, the doctor will then prepare a report and will predict, as accurately as possible, how long they think it is likely to be until your injuries have healed completely.
 If you have suffered from a soft tissue injury to your neck or back (more commonly known as a “whiplash” injury), the doctor will say how many months they think it will be before you make a complete recovery from your injuries.
 The Doctor may also recommend treatment, such as physiotherapy.

-How much accident compensation will I receive for my injuries?
+How much compensation will I receive for my injuries sustained?